d2l-ai/d2l-en/chapter_preliminaries/calculus.md

 such problems are ubiquitous in deep learning.
 To help you understand
-optimization problems and methods in later chapters, here we give a very brief primer on key concepts of differential calculus.
+optimization problems and methods in later chapters, here we give a very brief primer on differential calculus that is commonly used in deep learning.

 ## Derivatives and Differentials

 Assume the input and output of function $f: \mathbb{R} \rightarrow \mathbb{R}$ are both scalars.
 The derivative $f$ is defined as